First Nations - Land Rights and Environmentalism in British Columbia

 Salmon was the richest and most vital wild food source for the indigenous peoples of the Columbia Basin.
 Every year anadromous runs of coastal salmon — Chinook, Sockeye and Coho — and steelhead trout returned to spawn in the freshwater tributaries of the Columbia River, from its Pacific mouth, to the upper reaches of Sinixt Territory.

 The Sinixt made annual trips to Kettle Falls to take part in the aboriginal fisheries with their neighbours, the Skoyelpi (Colville).
 According to traditional customs to distribute the wealth, a Salmon Chief was appointed to ensure that the salmon harvest was shared with everyone in the camp.
-During his visit to Fort Colvile, the artist Paul Kane sketched the Salmon Chief of Kettle Falls, known as See-pays (left).
+During his visit to Fort Colville, the artist Paul Kane sketched the Salmon Chief of Kettle Falls, known as See-pays (left).
 He noted that while the Salmon Chief "had taken as many as 1700 salmon, weighing on average 30 lbs, in the course of one day," he was considerate in leaving enough fish for the Indians on the upper part of the river.

 In the 1850s, Washington Territory was opened up for settlement following the agreement on the international boundary.
 Thousands of gold miners came up the Columbia River disrupting aboriginal fisheries at Kettle Falls and elsewhere.
 The indigenous peoples tried unsuccessfully to stop the invasion from continuing into the Upper Columbia Basin where the rugged inaccessibility of the northern Sinixt Territory provided a safe haven until the late 1880s.